danielcbit/apcctrl/doc/manual/manual.rst

 Firewall Settings
 ~~~~~~~~~~~~~~~~~

-If you are running apcupsd as an NIS server, you will need to
+If you are running apcctrl as an NIS server, you will need to
 ensure that the clients can reach it by opening up ``NISPORT``
 (default: TCP 3551) on any firewall running on the server.
 You may
 wish to configure your firewall(s) to *only* allow connections from